 And then there’s the gin, several micro distilleries in Bristol brew up some of the most delightful juniper-flavoured spirits that I’ve ever got my chops around, namely Psychopomp Microdistillery, 6 O’clock Gin, Bristol Dry Gin and Bristol Spirit, a huge selling point in my book.

 Bristol International Balloon Fiesta

 I’ve always been proud of living in Bristol and having so much to do right on my doorstep.
 One of my favourite things to do when people come and stay is act as their personal tour guide, whether they like it or not.
-Visiting the sights, eating out in a fantastic restaurant, trying beautifully-concocted cocktails, taking to the water, seeking out street art, or just hanging out in a baby cafe or lovely pub with an outdoor play area.
+Visiting the sights, going for brunch, eating out in one of many fantastic restaurants, trying beautifully-concocted cocktails, taking to the water, seeking out street art, hanging out in a baby cafe or lovely pub with an outdoor play area.
 It was fitting then, when back in 2015 I got myself a job at Visit Bristol – I’ve been geeking out on the city and singing Bristol’s praises ever since.

 The Grain Barge and Cliftonwood’s coloured houses

-The jury’s yet out as to whether we’ll be here forever, but for now we’re enjoying living in Bristol, being able to walk out to pubs and restaurants and fantastic kiddy entertainment, venturing out to rural countryside in a flash, exploring the South West from our convenient base and soaking up a bit of that creative, independent spirit that Bristol does best.
+The jury’s yet out as to whether we’ll be here forever, but for now we love living in Bristol, being able to walk out to pubs and restaurants and fantastic kiddy entertainment, venturing out to rural countryside in a flash, exploring the South West from our convenient base and soaking up a bit of that creative, independent spirit that Bristol does best.

 Cabot Tower and Brandon Hill, Bristol